tagspaces/documentation/perspectives/mapique.md

 * Place any file and document on a map
 * Add private annotations to a map
 * ... (please share your use case with us)

+> <i class="profeature">pro</i> The perspective is available only in the PRO and the Enterprise versions of the product.

 ## Supported Maps
 The default map shown by opening of this perspective is provided by [OpenStreetMap](https://www.openstreetmap.org/)